ntk148v/til/software-architectures/README.md

   - *Service provider* works in conjunction with the service registry, debating the whys and hows of the services being offered, such as security, availability, what to charge, and more.
 This role also determines the service category and if there need to be any trading agreements.
   - *Service registry/broker/repository* makes information regarding the service available to those requesting it.
 The scope of the broker is determined by whoever implements it.
   - *Service consumer* locates entries in the broker registry and then binds them to the service provider.
 They may or may not be able to access multiple services; that depends on the capability of the service requester.
+- SOA was an overused term and has meant different things to different people.
+But as a common denominator, SOA means that *you structure your application by decomposing it into multiple services (most commonly as HTTP services) that can be classified as different types like subsystems or tiers*.
+Those services can now be deployed as Docker containers, which solves deployment issues, because all the dependencies are included in the container image --> scale up issue if you're deploying based on single Docker host --> Docker clustering software/an orchestrator.
+- Microservices derive from SOA, but SOA is different from microservices architecture.
+Features like large central broker, central orchestrators at the organization level, and the Enterprise Service Bus are typical in SOA but in most cases, there are anti-patterns in the microservice community.

 ### 3.2.
 How it works?